-I think that it is generally accepted that diverse studies on intelligence or IQ inheritance among identical twin brothers, with identical genes, have shown correlations in intelligence of 80% or close to this figure.
+Several studies on intelligence using IQ inheritance among identical twin brothers have shown correlations close to 80%.

-For me, this argument regarding identical or monozygotic twin studies is definitive, because it would not make much sense if intelligence had a genetic component that was so powerful in some cases and in others just the opposite.
+The argument of identical or monozygotic twin studies is definitive because it would not make much sense intelligence had a genetic component so high only in some cases.

-Other question would be why it does not appear always like that.
-I believe mendelian genetics is the cause of the apparent inconsistence.
+Another question is why it does not always appear like that.
+The cause of the apparent inconsistency is Mendelian genetics.

-An interesting aspect of monozygotic or identical twin studies on intelligence or IQ inheritance is that if the correlation of the twin's IQ with their respective parents were studied; the explained variance would probably be noticeably less than the mentioned percentage due to the genetic combination derived from Mendel's laws.
+An exciting aspect of identical twin studies on IQ inheritance is that if the correlation of the twin's IQ with their respective parents were measured, the explained variance would be noticeably smaller than the mentioned percentage due to the genetic combination derived from Mendel's laws.

-One of the authors that is most well known for his IQ studies with twin brothers and his articles in favor of genetic influence on intelligence quotients is Arthur Jensen.
+One of the most well-known authors for his IQ studies with twin brothers and his articles is Arthur Jensen.

-In their book, The Bell Curve; Charles Murray and Richard J. Herrnstein present an intermediate analysis regarding the heritability of IQ and intelligence; it brings together articles about twin brothers, adopted and normal siblings and works with different, even contradictory conclusions, some of them with monozygotic, dizygotic or non-identical twins.
-Its ideas are categorized as sociology and the consequences on education, basically say that the genetic and environmental influence are fairly correlated and could generate pockets of populations with slower development.
+In their book, The Bell Curve, Charles Murray, and Richard J. Herrnstein present a meta-analysis bringing together articles about twin brothers, adopted and standard siblings.
+It works with different, even contradictory conclusions, some of them with monozygotic and dizygotic or non-identical twins.
+It is a book on sociology and the consequences of education; it states there is a correlation between genetics and environmental influence that could generate pockets of populations with slower development.

-On the one hand, in statistical twin studies on intelligence or IQ inheritance, if the observed correlation in one case is 40% and, taking into account mendelian genetics, the expected is 50%, the degree of heritability will be determined by the ratio between both correlations; that is 40% / 50% = 80%
+In statistical twin studies on IQ inheritance, if the observed correlation in one case is 40% and, taking into account Mendelian genetics, the expected is 50% of the real correlation, the degree of heritability will be the ratio 40% / 50% = 80%

-The second comment refers to if environmental circumstances were really important, it would be worth waiting for a greater resemblance between the IQ and intelligence quotients in siblings and dizygotic and non-identical twins than those actually observed.
-I think that these circumstances are fundamentally equal within the same family, except if we pay disproportionate attention to the influence that having a different math teacher or of any other subject or circumstance could have; we might find that the sum of all the parameters would be greater than the unit.
+Regarding the environmental circumstances; if they were relevant, the resemblance between the IQ in siblings and dizygotic and non-identical twins should be more prominent than observed.
+These circumstances are equal within the same family, except if there is disproportionate weighting to the influence of a different math teacher or any other subject.
+In such a case, the sum of all the parameters would be higher than the unit.

 The genetic affinity in intelligence between parents and children will be, as a maximum, equal to that of siblings or dizygotic and non-identical twins.

-The EDI Study – Evolution and Design of Intelligence included in the annex belongs to this group.
-If the same results are maintained in additional studies, the debate over the heritability of intelligence could be brought to a close, at least in its current scale.
-At the same time, it is possible that more profound debates are becoming more important.
+The EDI Study – Evolution and Design of Intelligence belongs to this group.
+If the results are similar in additional studies, the debate over the heritability of intelligence could end, at least in its current scale.
+At the same time, it is possible that other disputes are becoming more critical.

 The obtained correlation was higher than 80% in many cases, reaching 96% and 99% in some of them.

-The key of success doubled.
-On one hand, the GTCEL model was incorporated, and on the other, the information was grouped so that it would compensate for variations due to the random component of the combination.
+The key to success doubled.
+On the one hand, the use of the Conditional Evolution of Life model; on the other hand, The EDI Study makes groups of the data set to compensate for variations due to the random component of the Mendelian combination.

-The multiple dimensions that the different groupings imply, has allowed an analysis of sensitivity to be carried out in respect to the function being studied; altering partial aspects of the model's structure and the parameters involved with a reasonable guarantee that the results are not due to somewhat random coincidences of the sample information.
+The multiple dimensions the different groupings imply have allowed an analysis of sensitivity to be carried out in respect to the goal function, changes in partial aspects of the model's structure, and the parameters involved with a reasonable guarantee that the results are not due to somewhat random coincidences of the sample information.